ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why innovation is now a cultural event.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the comedy of performing progress.

 ---